NLP-UBC/NLP-UBC.github.io/_people/jeanette_bautista.md

 link:
 status: inactive
 research:
-job: faculty at University of Winnipeg
+job: Faculty at University of Winnipeg
 ---